Silane: Commercial-scale routes

 The silane produced by this route can be thermally decomposed to produce high-purity silicon and hydrogen in a single pass.

-Still other industrial routes to silane involve reduction of silicon tetrafluoride (SiF4) with sodium hydride (NaH) or reduction of SiCl4 with lithium aluminum hydride (LiAlH4).
+Still other industrial routes to silane involve reduction of silicon tetrafluoride (SiF4) with sodium hydride (NaH) or reduction of SiCl4 with lithium aluminium hydride (LiAlH4).

 Another commercial production of silane involves reduction of silicon dioxide (SiO2) under Al and H2 gas in a mixture of NaCl and aluminum chloride (AlCl3) at high pressures: